buda-base/editserv/README.md

 # editserv

-Editing services of the buda platform
+Editing services of the buda platform.